 console.log(JSON.stringify({ total, tier, itemCount: order.items.length }));

-A downstream condition node can branch on tier to route priority orders to a human approval step and standard orders to automatic fulfillment.
+A downstream Condition node can branch on tier to route priority orders through extra approval and standard orders straight to fulfillment.